Master of Education en français (M.Ed., M.A.)

 FRENCH LANGUAGE EDUCATION AND DIVERSITY

-This Master of Education is a cohort program with courses over a 2-year period offered in French.
-It is designed for educators, community workers, teachers and school administrators who are involved in French Language educational settings.
-The program focuses on questions of diversity, as they relate to various (educational) contexts.
+This Master of Education is a cohort program with courses taught in French over a 2-year period.
+The program focuses on questions of diversity, as they relate to various educational contexts.
 It highlights research in this field, and engages students to explore applications in their own practice.

 - for students in Metropolitan Vancouver